 MAI has long been committed to making connections between artists, audiences, and local communities.
-Initiated in 2009, Public+ is a dynamic series of activities offered in tandem with MAI’s regular-season exhibitions and performances – an attempt to raise questions, scratch at surfaces, and an opportunity to share, interact, and debate.
+Initiated in 2009, Public+ is a dynamic series of activities offered in tandem with MAI’s regular-season’s programming – an attempt to raise questions, scratch at surfaces, and an opportunity to share, interact, and debate.
 Programming varies from year to year and is axed on learning, accessibility, and exchange.
-Activities include hands-on workshops, conferences, conversations, post show discussions with invited facilitators, guided tours of exhibitions, and special public events.
+Activities include hands-on workshops, conferences, conversations, discussions with invited facilitators, guided tours of exhibitions, and special public events.

 MAI is committed to fostering accessibility through dialogue and more intimate experiences with contemporary art.
 Whether you are a school, community, or other group, MAI offers guided, interactive visits of its visual arts exhibits year-round.
-Tours last between 45 minutes and an hour and are adapted to groups’ different needs.
-Contact Pablo Rodriguez, artistic & public engagement coordinator, to make a reservation.Request a visit
+Tours are adapted to groups’ different needs.
+Please contact us for for information.book a visit

 Each year, MAI presents a serie of relaxed performances, which are open to all – particularly those with a sensory or intellectual disability, or a neurological or learning disorder, and for people accompanied by a newborn.
 The reception, soundscape and visual atmosphere are all designed to create a calm and inclusive environment.learn more

 Audio description consists in describing the visual elements of a work for a blind or partially sighted audience in order to facilitate their understanding.
 This includes a workshop before the performance to become familiar with the artists and narrators’ voices, and different stage elements like sets and costumes.
 Live narration allows blind or partially sighted spectators to appreciate the dance works presented.